hackbg/fadroma/spec/Factory.spec.ts.md

 const app = new FadromaDeployment({ ...state, agent })
 ```

-A nice way to simplify that even further for the users of your API client users
+Here's a nice way to simplify that even further, for the users of your API client:
-is to define "connect" entrypoints, as functions (as show below), or
+define "connect" entrypoints - either as functions (as show below):
-as static methods on your deployment class:

 ```typescript
 // api.ts